HartlandRobotics/ArduinoIntroduction/inventory.md

 # NodeBots Inventory
-This is an inventory we used for the CodeMash 2015 event.
-We had about 170 people and built 100 robots.
+This is an inventory we used for the CodeMash 2016 event.

 ## Components
 Component Name | Count | Verified by